 If yes, right-click on the process and select End process.

-5] Using Process Explorer
+5] Use Process Explorer to troubleshoot

 Download the Process Explorer from Microsoft’s website here.
 It’s a .zip file, so extract it and open the extracted folder.
 Run the .exe file in it.